BloomBooks/BloomDesktop/DistFiles/factoryCollections/Templates/Big Book/ReadMe_en.md

 If you would like to have instructions in a different language, you can delete that text and type in your own.
 If you send us that text, we can include it in a future version of the template.

-In Bloom 2, you don't get a separate option for printing just the cover page of a Big Book.

 #Feedback
 Please give and vote on [suggestions](http://dev.bloomlibrary.org/#/suggestions)